Introducing R Package 'oddsratio'

 This package simplifies the calculation of odds ratios in binomial models.
 For GAMs, it also provides you with the power to insert your results into the smooth functions of your predictors!
 But let’s start with some basics…

-The concept of odds ratio calculation
+Link to this section The concept of odds ratio calculation

 The standard approach to calculate odds ratios in Generalized Linear Models (GLMs) is to exponentiate the function coefficients using exp(coef(model)).
 Since the coefficients are returned in log odds, exponentiating converts them to odds.
 But wait!
 We want odds ratios showing the change in odds for a specific predictor change!
 Usually you just create a vector which stores the increments of your predictors you want to calculate odds ratios for.
 Next, you have to remove the first value of the coef output (which is usually the intercept) because you only want to calculate odds ratios for your predictors!
 Then you multiply the coefficients with your increment values.